 Moist turkey crown with chestnut truffle stuffing

-This turkey crown is brined before extra flavours are added as stuffing under the skin.
+This turkey crown is brined before extra flavours are added in the stuffing that's pushed under the skin.

 Christmas turkey with clementine & bay butter